 The Dictador Generations En Lalique 1976 rum bottle looks fabulous; the edition is limited (300 units) and the price really prohibitive.
 The offer seems to be aimed at businessmen diversifying their investment portfolios partly into collector's assets.
 Often to boost reputation.

 Let’s hear again from Ken Grier:“it’s about connecting with consumers in a highly distinctive manner: telling stories, making people dream, helping people to feel smarter, cooler and giving them more status.
 A moment of really special enjoyment where you go, ‘Wow, I can’t believe you’ve opened that’ ”.
 And I start to wonder - does Dictador indeed address the message to big fishes or rather to the aspiring masses investing in… image.

 I came across a warm interview with a master blender (2015); the overtone of which differs slightly from the forced, marketing narrative.
 Hernán Parra admits that before 1985 the company was importing rum as a wholesaler and has been producing rum since 2006.
 He mentions a light component ("ein neutrales Destillat mit 96% Alkoholgehalt") composing the final rum in 70% and which may come from external sources.
 Parra specifies the location of the main distillery in a town 1000 km away from Cartagena, in Ibagué (is there something else besides Fábrica de Licores del Tolima?).
 Another one positions in the Cesar department and finally bottling plant with a warehouse in Cartagena.
 Parra describes the solera method as a regular merging of the same vintages throughout the entire maturation period.
 Next reading causes even greater dissonance.
 I give up, clever me?

 Consumers deserve respect.
-It’s not enough though.
+However, it falls short.
 They should expect and demand transparency.
-I don’t see virtue in conspicuous consumption, so I may be wrong.
+This universal message should apply even to those how see virtue in conspicuous consumption.